charisliao/NLP-with-classification-and-vector-spaces/logistic-regression/README.md

 # Description

 Welcome to the logistic regression section.
-In this directory, we will be performing sentiment analysis using logistic regression on tweets.
-We will then perform error analysis to check the accuracy of our classifier.
-We aim to:
+In this directory, sentiment analysis using logistic regression on tweets will be performed.
+Then, error analysis will be employeed to check the accuracy of the classifier.
+The goal for this project is to :

 * Learn how to extract features for logistic regression given some text
 * Implement logistic regression from scratch